Intestinal or bowel obstruction - discharge

 When You Were in the Hospital

-If you did not have surgery, your doctor and nurses slowly began to give you liquids, and then food.
+If you did not have surgery, your health care providers slowly began to give you liquids, and then food.

 If you needed surgery, you may have had part of your large or small intestine removed.
 Your surgeon may have been able to sew the healthy ends of your intestines back together.
 You may also have had ileostomy or a colostomy.